Vietmate: Vietnam’s Human Chess

 The game is also played in South Vietnam with a few minor changes.
 One of the differences is the players make a choreographed display of martial arts techniques to represent a piece being captured.
 The spectators erupt in cheers and applause encouraging the chess players to display their best martial arts skills.

 Your travelers can observe this unique form of chess, Vietnamese-style.
 There will be a Human Chess Festival in Hanoi during the Tet Festival, 13-16 February 2016.
-For more information about travel to Vietnam and the celebrations of the annual Tet New Year celebrations, please leave your contact information in the form below.
+For more information about travel to Vietnam and the celebrations of the annual Tet New Year celebrations, please contact to [email protected]

 Photo by Truong Viet Dung